Thereza Dinorah Lituma

-An avid singer of choral works, Ms. Lituma is a Professional Member of the prestigious Grant Park Chorus.
-She made her Grant Park debut as a Grant Park Music Festival Project Inclusion Voice Fellow, where she had the opportunity to preform as a soloist in multiple Chicago summer concert series including the Night Out in the Parks recitals and a Dame Myra Hess Memorial Concert at the Chicago Cultural Center.
-She also returned to the festival as a soloist at the Advocate for the Arts Awards 2019 Gala.
+Ms. Lituma is a Professional Member of the prestigious Grant Park Chorus.
+She made her Grant Park debut as a Grant Park Music Festival Project Inclusion Voice Fellow, where she had the opportunity to perform as a soloist in multiple Chicago summer concert series including the Night Out in the Parks recitals and a Dame Myra Hess Memorial Concert at the Chicago Cultural Center.
+She also played the role of The Witch for an interactive outreach performance of Humperdinck's Hansel and Gretel (GPMF Classical Campers).
+Ms. Lituma returned to the festival as a soloist at the Advocate for the Arts Awards 2019 Gala.

 Ms. Lituma is also a member of the University of Illinois Chamber Singers.
 In 2018, they traveled to and performed at the Chicago Symphony Hall and Alice Tully Hall for the historic 150th anniversary of the University of Illinois.
 She has also had the immense honor of sharing the stage with the The King Singers during their encore performance at the Krannert Center for the Performing Arts.